Topics The "2021 Meeting of Code Administration Managers and Practitioners" was held

 Opening remarks

-Prior to the meeting, Satoshi Tanaka, Chairperson of the Pharmaceutical Association of Japan Code Compliance Promotion Committee, stated the basic policy of the Committee for FY2021: "The Code Compliance Promotion Committee is committed to ensuring that member companies comply not only with relevant laws and regulations but also with voluntary codes, including the Pharmaceutical Association of Japan Code of Practice, and fulfill their social responsibilities with high ethical standards as members of life-related industries.
-The Committee's basic policy is to "support member companies in fulfilling their social responsibilities with high ethical standards as members of the life-related industry by complying with relevant laws and regulations as well as the Pharmaceutical Manufacturers Association of Japan (PAL) Code of Practice and other voluntary codes," and its key tasks are "support member companies in promoting compliance," "promote appropriate information disclosure based on transparency guidelines," "respond to guidelines regarding sales information provision activities for ethical drugs," "cooperate with the government, JFPMA, IFPMA, and other related organizations in Japan and overseas," and "promote the collection, use and disclosure of information.
+Prior to the meeting, Satoshi Tanaka, Chairperson of the JPMA Code Compliance Committee, stated the basic policy of the Committee for FY2021: "The Code Compliance Committee is committed to ensuring that member companies comply not only with relevant laws and regulations but also with the JPMA Code of Practice and other voluntary codes, and that they fulfill their social responsibilities as members of life-related industries with high ethical standards.
+The Committee's basic policy is to "support member companies in fulfilling their social responsibilities with high ethical standards as members of the life-related industry by complying with relevant laws and regulations as well as the Pharmaceutical Manufacturers Association of Japan (PAL) Code of Practice and other voluntary codes," and its key tasks are "support member companies in promoting compliance," "promote appropriate information disclosure based on the Transparency Guideline," "respond to guidelines regarding activities to provide sales information on ethical drugs," "cooperate with the government, the JFMA, the Japan Fair Trade Association, IFPMA and other related domestic and foreign organizations," "collect information," and "promote the development of new products.
 The outline of "Cooperation with domestic and foreign related organizations, collection, dissemination and feedback of information" was introduced.

-The Committee also explained that, following the release of the "FY2020 Report on the Monitoring of Marketing Information Provision Activities" on August 18, 2021, the Committee issued a letter of notification to its member companies on August 24, titled "Compliance with the Pharmaceutical Manufacturers Association Code" and requested that member companies carefully read the report and this letter of notification and comply with the Code.
+The Committee also explained that, following the release on August 18, 2021 of the "FY2020 Report on the Monitoring of Sales Information Provision Activities," the Committee issued a letter of notification to each member company on August 24, 2009, titled "Compliance with the JPMA Code," and requested that each member company carefully read the report and this letter of notification and comply with the Code.
 The member companies were requested to read the report and the letter carefully and comply with the Code.

-Mr. Hiroaki Mizoguchi, Deputy Practice Committee Chairperson of the Code Compliance Promotion Committee, stated that he hoped that the Code Compliance Promotion Committee would better understand the concept of the "Measures" as a request for voluntary improvement by the violating companies.
+Mr. Hiroaki Mizoguchi, Deputy Practice Chairperson of the Code Compliance Committee, stated that he hoped that the Code Compliance Committee would have a good understanding of the concept of the "Measures" as a request for voluntary improvement by the violating companies.
 He then explained the viewpoints of the measures taken with regard to the two new cases added after September 2020: "Inappropriate Handling of Drug Product Samples" and "Inappropriate Promotional Activities Including Recommendation of Unapproved and Off-label Drugs".

-Mr. Toshiyuki Yamano, Chairperson of the Code Compliance Promotion Committee, explained the measures for the Code Understanding Promotion Month in FY2021.
+Mr. Toshiyuki Yamano, Chairperson of the Code Compliance Committee, explained the measures to be taken during the Code Compliance Month in FY2021.

 He began by explaining that the theme for FY2021 is "Meeting Society's Expectations through Sincere Actions" and the subtitle is "Thinking in the Current Era.
 As background for setting the subtitle, he stated that there were "serious problems concerning the stable supply of pharmaceuticals, etc., triggered by inadequate manufacturing management" and "major changes in the environment brought about by the global spread of the new coronavirus.

-He then explained that the poster design was based on the motif of a "flapping bird" to represent the image of moving forward into the future, and that the names of all member companies (73 companies) were included to signify the sense of unity as a pharmaceutical cooperative to meet the expectations of society.
+He then explained that the poster design was based on the motif of a "flapping bird" to represent the image of moving forward into the future, and that the names of all member companies (73 companies) were included in the poster as a sign of unity as a JPMA in order to meet the expectations of society.

 Mr. Tanaka concluded his presentation by introducing the transition of the Month for Promotion of Understanding, stating that the Month for Promotion of Understanding of the Code, which started in 2001 as "the Month for Promotion of Understanding of the Promotion Code," marked its 20th anniversary in 2021.